miyakawataku/fluent-plugin-nsca/README.md

 When the record
 `{"num" => 42}` is input to the tag `ddos`, the plugin sends a service check with the plugin output '{"num":42}'.

+Be aware that if the plugin output exceeds 512 bytes, it will be truncated.

 ## Installation (doesn't work yet!)